Earl F. Palmer: Earl Palmer Ministries

-Today
+Later life

-As of 2020, Palmer remains actively involved in ministry through EPM and as an expositor of the Bible and authors such as C.S.
+As of 2020, Palmer remained actively involved in ministry through EPM and as an expositor of the Bible and authors such as C.S.
 Lewis, Karl Barth, Dietrich Bonhoeffer, J.R.R.
 Tolkien, George Herbert as well as many others.
-He continues to preach, write and teach in the Seattle area and around the world.
+He continued to preach, write and teach in the Seattle area and around the world.

-Family life
+Personal life

 Palmer met Shirley Green Palmer in Seattle and asked her to be his wife.
 According to Palmer, "it was love at first sight" and they were married on June 14, 1958.
 They welcomed their first child in 1962.
 While in Manila from 1964-1970, they had their second and third children.
 While Palmer was developing his skills as a pastor, Shirley, with her education in public health, reached out to the rural barrios and worked with the families to improve nutrition under the auspices of the World Health Organization teaching cooking classes using local foods and encouraging young mothers in the care of their children.
 She worked as junior high counselor at The American School of Manila as well as providing hospitality for the church community in their home located next door to the sanctuary.
 While living in the San Francisco-East Bay area Shirley returned to her field to combine her public health background and her educational credentials to become Supervisor of Health Services, Curriculum and Programs in the Richmond Unified School District.
 While Palmer was Senior Pastor in Seattle, his children left for college and married, Shirley returned to graduate school and earned her Ph.D. in Organizational Theory/Analysis in the College of Education and Department of Leadership and Policy Studies from the University of Washington in 2002.
-Earl lives with his wife Shirley in Seattle, Washington, and their three adult children and 8 grandchildren live nearby.
+Earl lived with his wife Shirley in Seattle, Washington, and their three adult children and eight grandchildren live nearby.

+Earl F. Palmer died on April 25, 2023, at the age of 91.

 Legacy

 The Earl Palmer Collection

 The Earl Palmer Collection within the Theological Commons at the Princeton Theological Seminary Library represents a collaboration between Earl Palmer Ministries and Princeton Theological Seminary.
-This collection contains over 3500 audio and video recordings and selected writings by Rev. Earl Palmer, an alumnus and former member of the Board of Trustees of Princeton Theological Seminary.
-For years, Earl's study assistants, family members, friends, and staff at the seminary's library helped in the collection, organization and archival of almost all of Earl's work over his 65+ years in ministry.
+This collection contains over 3500 audio and video recordings and selected writings by Palmer, an alumnus and former member of the Board of Trustees of Princeton Theological Seminary.
+For years, Palmer‘s study assistants, family members, friends, and staff at the seminary's library helped in the collection, organization and archival of almost all of Palmer‘s work over his 65+ years in ministry.
 The physical and digital materials are stored in state of the art cloud servers, and temperature controlled archival rooms.